American, United shares rise as airlines rip Trump immigration policy

 “The family separation process that has been widely publicized is not at all aligned with the values of American Airlines — we bring families together, not apart,” the company said in a statement.
 “While we have carried refugees for non-profits and the government, many of whom are being reunited with family or friends, we have no knowledge that the federal government has used American to transport children who have been separated from their parents due to the recent immigration policy, but we would be extremely disappointed to learn that is the case.”

-American Airlines and United Airlines stocks were each up nearly 2% as of early Wednesday afternoon.
-It’s unclear if the rises were directly related to the company’s statements on immigration.
+American Airlines and United Airlines stocks were each up nearly 2% as of early Wednesday afternoon, though stock movement has been negligible since the airlines' statements went public.

 The Trump administration has faced widespread criticism from Democrats and immigration activists this week after The Associated Press reported that roughly 2,000 children were separated from their families from April 19 to May 31.
 The Department of Homeland Security and immigration officials are enforcing a zero tolerance policy on families who attempt to cross the border illegally.